mayurjainf007/Apache-Airflow-and-Machine-Learning/README.md

 # Apache-Airflow-and-Machine-Learning
+# Understand The Airflow Well And Then Go Through The Presentation Provided Named : AirFlow.pptx
 # For Ubuntu Users Only
 # Airflow >
 	Use airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
 The airflow scheduler executes your